iamMD01/Learning-javascript/README.md

     Hello there, this is my day 5 and today i learned about While, For and Do while loops and some console prompts as well.

+23/Apr/2024 as day 6

+    Hello there today i learned about functions and some production things for further implementation if the functions.